ImJohnMDaniel/sf-toolbox-aep-utils/messages/toolbox.aep.generate.flagrelated.md

 Use this flag to override the default API version with the API version of your package.xml file.
 The default API version is the latest version supported by the CLI.

+# flags.class-name.summary

+Selector Method Injection Class name

+# flags.class-name.description

+Use this flag to specify the Selector Method Injection Class name.

+# flags.sobject-selector-class-name.summary

+The base Sobject Selector name

+# flags.sobject-selector-class-name.description

+Use this flag to specify the the base Sobject Selector Class name.

 # flags.prefix.summary

 The prefix to create the files with.